 Shut down (turn off) your PC - Microsoft Support

-Learn how to turn off your PC in Windows 10 by selecting the Start button, the Power button, and then Shut down.
-Find out how to troubleshoot common issues with opening the Start menu and accessing the Shut down command.
+To turn off your PC in Windows 10, select the Start button, select the Power button, and then select Shut down .

 Shut down, sleep, or hibernate your PC - Microsoft Support